leanna-wu/Portfolio-Website/README.md

 # My Personal Portfolio Website

-Welcome to my personal **Portfolio Website**, designed to showcase my academic background, technical skills, and personal projects.
-This website was built as part of the CIS 041 course at San José City College.
+Welcome to my personal **Portfolio Website**, a simple homepage created to showcase my background, interests, and current academic path.
+This website is part of a course project for CIS 041 at San José City College and represents my first step into the world of web development.
 ---

 ## Live Site